 only use fuels on the Biomass Suppliers List (BSL).
 When purchasing the fuel type that is right for your biomass installation, you must always make sure that it's listed on the Biomass Suppliers List (BSL).
-You can find BSL fuels here.
-For further information please see the Domestic RHI FAQs for biomass sustainability.
+For more information, please see 'Biomass sustainability and the Biomass Suppliers List' in our Key Terms and more about BSL fuels here.